 7.4 Contributions

-Contributions are handled by each working level group according to the normal procedures of their organization.
-In addition, it is important that the results of analysis of contributions be passed promptly to the other working level group.
+Contributions are handled by each Working Level Group according to the normal procedures of their organization.
+In addition, it is important that the results of analysis of contributions be passed promptly to the other Working Level Group.

 7.5 Editor for common text

-It is strongly recommended that the two working level groups agree on a single Editor or set of Editors that will maintain the single master collaborative text.
-The draft text shall be prepared and maintained by the appointed Editor(s) according to the common format criteria agreed by the ISO/IEC and ITU-T secretariats (see Appendix II).
+It is strongly recommended that the two Working Level Groups agree on a single Editor or set of Editors that will maintain the single master collaborative text.
+The draft text shall be prepared and maintained by the appointed Editor(s) according to the common format criteria agreed by the ISO/IEC and ITU-T secretariats (see the note in clause 1.3).
 The draft master collaborative text will be updated only when agreement to the specific text has been made by both groups.

 Each iteration of the draft collaborative text shall be dated.
 Changes from the previous draft should be highlighted by change marks.